Show Story

 The Four Seconds Before the Room Erupted

 There's a specific silence in a room when something genuinely unexpected happens.
-Not the silence of confusion — the silence of people all processing the same thing at the same time.
+Not the silence of confusion — the silence of two hundred people all processing the same thing at the same time.

 The room went quiet.